 Moreover, implementing safety protocols is easier said than done and requires a fleet manager to plan methodically to boost fleet safety.

-Execution of fleet safety helps prevents accidents and ensures the safety of drivers, assets and everyone around, in general.
+Execution of fleet safety helps prevent accidents and ensures the safety of drivers, assets and everyone around, in general.
 A few of the aforementioned key takeaways include..

 1. Key Communication Of Fleet Safety Policies